mrakgr/The-Spiral-Language/readme.md

 Having to match on whether the mapping function is `map_in` or `mapi_in` or not there at all adds a lot of noise for the reader.

 But what it does is create a tensor in register memory, iterates over the input here and sets the tensor to the result of mapping the input over the function.
+It is a map operation just as the name implies.

 The `items` at the end is the tensor that has gone through the first phase the kernel.